 It’s a lot like the rat you see on that spinning wheel participating in the race to nowhere.

-Or, they can make the decision to do what just about every successful company and entrepreneur does: implement a marketing system that produces reliable, predictable and consistent results that affordably and efficiently provides a steady stream of quality prospects, customers and clients.
+The solution?
+Implement a marketing system that produces reliable, predictable and consistent results that affordably and efficiently provides a steady stream of quality prospects, customers and clients.

 The operative word: SYSTEM.